Rajpratik71/linux-manPages/msgattrib.md

        Report bugs to <bug-gnu-gettext@gnu.org>.

 COPYRIGHT
-       Copyright  © 2001-2016 Free Software Foundation, Inc.  License GPLv3+:
-       GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>
+       Copyright © 2001-2016 Free Software Foundation, Inc.  License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>
        This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

 SEE ALSO
-       The  full  documentation for msgattrib is maintained as a Texinfo man‐ ual.
+       The full documentation for msgattrib is maintained as a Texinfo manual.
 If the info and msgattrib programs are properly installed at your site, the command

               info msgattrib

        should give you access to the complete manual.

 GNU gettext-tools 0.19.8.1                                                                     June 2016                                                                                  MSGATTRIB(1)